-- Names and contact information of key providers, care team members, family members, and others chosen by the member to be involved in planning and service delivery; - Measurable goals; - Clinical needs, including any behavioral health, I/DD-related, TBI-related, or dental needs; - Interventions including addressing medication monitoring, including adherence; - Intended outcomes; - Social, educational, and other services needed by the member; - Strategies to increase social interaction, employment, and community integration; - An emergency/natural disaster/crisis plan; - Strategies to mitigate risks to the health, well-being, and safety of the members and others; - Information about advance directives, including psychiatric advance directives, as appropriate; - A life transitions plan to address instances where the member is changing schools, experiencing a change in caregiver/natural supports, changing employment, moving or entering another life transition; and - Strategies to improve self-management and planning skills. - For members with I/DD, TBI, or SED, the ISP should also include caregiver supports, including connection to respite services, as necessary.
+- Names and contact information of key providers, care team members, family members, the County Child Welfare Worker (for Members in foster care/adoption assistance and former foster youth), and others chosen by the member to be involved in planning and service delivery; - Measurable goals; - Clinical needs, including any behavioral health, I/DD-related, TBI-related, or dental needs41; - Interventions including addressing medication monitoring, including adherence; - Intended outcomes: - Social, educational, and other services needed by the member; - Strategies to increase social interaction, employment, and community integration; - An emergency/natural disaster/crisis plan; - Strategies to mitigate risks to the health, well-being, and safety of the members and others; - Information about advance directives, including psychiatric advance directives, as appropriate; - A life transitions plan to address instances where the member is changing schools, experiencing a change in caregiver/natural supports, changing employment, moving, changing foster care placement (as applicable), or entering another life transition; and - Strategies to improve self-management and planning skills. - For members with I/DD, TBI, or SED, the ISP should also include caregiver supports, including connection to respite services, as necessary. - Information on the member's foster care permanency planning goals (as applicable).